CDCgov/NEDSS-Custom-Library-Example/README.md

   ![Column Select](images/column_select.png)
    the `column_map` value would then be `[['ADI_900_STATUS', 'ADI_900_STATUS'], ['HIV_AV_THERAPY_EVER_IND', 'Anti-Viral Therapy Ever']]`
 - `library_params` - explained in the "Advanced Topics" section of this document

+**Note**: _always_ include the `**kwargs` parameter in your custom library even if you are using all currently available named args.
+It is possible that future releases could add new arguments passed to the execute function and this ensures your library will continue to work as expected.

 ## Adding a Custom Library to NBS